giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 The defaulting logic is implemented using a mutating webhook.
 It currently defaults the following settings in the app CR if they are not specified.

 - The `app-operator.giantswarm.io/version` label that determines which instance of app-operator processes the app CR.
+The value is set based on the release version of the cluster. e.g. `3.0.0`
-- The kubeconfig secret that lets app-operator connect to your cluster.
+- The cluster values configmap that contains per cluster values like the base domain for your cluster. e.g. `x7jwz-cluster-values`
-- The cluster values configmap that contains per cluster values like the base domain for your cluster.
+- The kubeconfig secret that lets app-operator connect to your cluster. e.g. `x7jwz-kubeconfig`

 Here is an example app CR with only the settings you need to provide.
 The user values configmap is optional, in case you wish to configure the app with your